 HOW TO CARE FOR CYCAS REVOLUTA:

-Light Requirements for Cycas revoluta: Indoors, Cycas revoluta needs very bright indirect light, and can tolerate some direct sun.
-We'd recommend keeping this one within 2 feet of a window that gets bright, filtered light most of the day, with a few hours of direct sun an added bonus.
+Light Requirements for Cycas revoluta: Indoors, Cycas revoluta needs very bright indirect light, ideally with some direct sun.
+We'd recommend keeping this one within 2 feet of a window that gets bright, filtered light most of the day, with a few hours of direct sun in the morning being perfect.

 Did you know?
 Brown leaf tips usually indicate the plant needs more humidity.
 Because this plant is so slow-growing, you shouldn’t need to repot more than once every few years.

 Looking to add a Cycas revoluta to your space?
 We’ve got some beautiful 6” specimens in stock at the shop!